 H. Divergences Between Highs and Lows

-The job of Divergence is to change the entire trend of the market.
-Divergence has completed its job when the Midband changes colors.
+Divergence shows the potential that the trend of the market may change.
+A simple way to recognize this is when the Midband changes colors.

 5 basics of Divergence and the expected outcome for the Fib Areas